 Even, the designer variants (Dragon designs?You heard it right!) are priced economically to suit the restricted budget of homemakers (demonetization have robbed them off of their hidden treasure of Rs.
 500-1,000/- notes,… sob… sob…).
 What’s your take on bindi-gifting Lufthansa? 😉

-PS: After writing such a long post on such a little dot, I think my bindi is stickier than how much I stick to my roots and the much we Indians become sticky while going overboard when it comes to hospitality just like Lufhthansa Airlines serves the world with sheer Indian-ness.
+PS: After writing such a long post on such a little dot, I think my bindi is stickier than how much I stick to my roots.
+Its stickiness even denotes ours as we Indians become too sticky and go overboard when it comes to hospitality just like Lufhthansa Airlines serves the world with sheer Indian-ness.